 Plan Your Visit

-We're open for tours for Memorial Day and Labor Day weekend, but closed on the holiday Monday.
+We're open for tours through Memorial Day and Labor Day weekends, but closed on the holiday Monday.
 During this time, we're open Friday and Saturday from 11 a.m. to 5 p.m or you can come see us on Sunday from 1pm to 5 p.m.
 Call at Faye Dant at (217) 617-1507 anytime for more information about our museum and to arrange a private tour.

 LEARN MORE